bikallem/http/README.md

 - Utilize all cores/CPUs by exploiting OCaml 5.0 features - specifically `Domains` and `effects`.
 - Prefer direct style api over monadic api.
 - Easy experimentation with various threading models - such as domainslib, eio or some other new mechanisms.
+- Maintain Minimal dependencies (?)

+# Limitations
 - linux-x86 only (due to OCaml 5.0 being x86 only)
-- Maintain Minimal dependencies (?)

 # Non Goals
 - Compatibility with lwt/async